julia-ediamond/react-crowdfunding-app/README.md

 # Code for good

 This is a crowdfunding app named Code for good.
 It was built for learning purposes at She Codes Plus.
-This is a fullstack application built with React and React Material-Ui on the frontend.
-It fetches data from REST API built with Django Rest Framework which is also deployed on Heroku [See it here](https://quiet-hamlet-41512.herokuapp.com/projects/).
+This is a fullstack application built with React and React Material-UI on the frontend.
+It fetches data from REST API built with Django Rest Framework which is deployed on Heroku [See it here](https://quiet-hamlet-41512.herokuapp.com/projects/).

 ## Features

-The application Code for good is still being built.
+The application Code for good is being built.
 The current features are:
-1. Homepage displays all projects
+1. Homepage displays all crowdfunding projects

 ![Homepage](/homep.png)

-2. Users can signup/login.
+2. Users can signup/login/logout.
 Authentication is handled with a token

 ![Login form](/login.png)